yschoe/yschoe.github.io/_posts/2021-10-23--Mind--Need-for-a-Copernican-shift-to-understand-the-mind--Pamela-Lyon.markdown

 ---
 layout: post
-title:  "[Mind] Need for a Copernican shift to understand the mind: Pamela Lyon"
+title:  "[Mind][Choe] Need for a Copernican shift to understand the mind: Pamela Lyon"
 date:   October 23, 2021
 categories: none
 ---

 This is a really good essay on the nature of cognition and how to go about unraveling its mystery.
 Buzsaki's "inside-out" idea (which I mentioned several times in relation to our own work on sensorimotor grounding) is prominently covered in the discussion.

-The study of the mind needs a Copernican shift in perspective | Aeon Essays AEON.CO
+The study of the mind needs a Copernican shift in perspective | Aeon Essays

+AEON.CO

 The study of the mind needs a Copernican shift in perspective | Aeon Essays